southside-chillers/southside.chillers.online/southside/content/characters/nyanceth.md

     "race": "Human"
 }

-Haelon Nyanceth serves as Abireth's Minister of the Navy.
+Haelon Nyanceth serves as Aberith's Minister of the Navy.